Want to Better Manage your Emotions in Life?

 (now enrolling clients)

-Ideal participants include those who are experiencing intense and difficult emotions, such as anger, sadness, grief, depression, etc. I offer both an evening and a daytime group.
-New groups are starting all the time; interested participants should contact me for an initial screening to ensure that this group is appropriate for them, and then I will provide them start-date information for the next group.
+Ideal participants include those who are experiencing intense and difficult emotions, such as anger, sadness, grief, depression, etc. New groups are starting all the time; interested participants should contact me for an initial screening to ensure that this group is appropriate for them, and then I will provide them start-date information for the next group.

 Cost: $350 + DBT skills book